easywork01/easywork01/README.md

 - 👋 Hi, I’m Pranjal Raj(UID-@easywork01)
 - 👀 I’m interested in Building stuff
+- 😇 Contributing to OpenSource
 - 🌱 I’m currently learning Data Structures and Web-Devlopment
-- 💞️ I’m looking to collaborate on Web Devlopment projects
+- 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me ID-pranjal4real@gmail.com / 190101027@hbtu.ac.in

 <!---